elliohow/fMRI_ROI_Analysis_Tool/README.md

 ## Running
 The `fRAT.py` or `fRAT_GUI.py` files are used to run the non-GUI or GUI versions of fRAT respectively.
-Configuration settings can be changed in the GUI, alternatively they can be changed directly in the config.toml file.
+Configuration settings can be changed in the GUI, alternatively they can be changed directly in the config.toml files.
-The recommended critical parameter validation method requires the creation of a paramValues.csv file containing information about critical parameters ([further information here](#paramvaluescsv)).
-If the paramValues.csv file is created before running the fRAT analysis, it should be placed in the 'base folder' (a copy of this file will then be placed in  the output folder for logging purposes); alternatively, if it is created after analysis it can be placed in the output folder (whose name changes depending on the atlas used for analysis).
+The critical parameter validation method requires the creation of a paramValues.csv file ([further information here](#paramvaluescsv)).

 `combined_results.json` (found in `output_folder/Summarised_results/`) contains the summary results of all fMRI volumes combined into one file.
 If paramValues.csv was created before running the analysis, this file will be created during the